musicheardworldwide/sin-init/Docs/Blackhat/thalos.md

 # Thalos: Simple and Secure approach to file storage in untrusted environments

 ### Description
 Thalos is a secure and distributed system for file storage in untrusted environments.
-Thalos design makes it impossible for anyone who has physical or virtual access to the [[Servers]] to decrypt files without the right key and neither to establish a connection between one file and its owner.
+Thalos design makes it impossible for anyone who has physical or virtual access to the [[sin/Initialization/Core Info/Servers]] to decrypt files without the right key and neither to establish a connection between one file and its owner.
 Thalos relies on local elaborations to perform encryption.
 Furthermore, a smart and "hierarchical" key management system makes it quick and simple to use for everyone who has an internet access.

 ### Categories
 * Cryptography